MEC dial in GENIE reweight

 - If the above plan does not converge quickly, Steven will investigate alternatives, such as generating samples with the empirical MEC model and the Nieves model.

-#1 Updated by Steven Gardiner about 1 month ago
+#1 Updated by Steven Gardiner 4 months ago

 - % Done changed from 0 to 20